StephenGill/a11y-guidance.github.io/meeting-standards.md

 * test your service or website on the most commonly used [assistive technologies](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices#testing-with-assistive-technologies) - including screen magnifiers, screen readers and speech recognition tools
 * include people with disabilities in [user research](https://www.gov.uk/service-manual/user-research)

+One way to maximise your chances of meeting accessibility standards is to use [GOV.UK elements](https://govuk-elements.herokuapp.com/): styles, patterns and components that have  been tested for accessibility.

 ## Understanding WCAG 2.0

 WCAG 2.0 is based on 4 principles: